sketchplugins/plugin-directory/README.md

 - [Quest Ai](https://www.quest.ai/sketch), by Quest AI: Convert Sketch to live websites instantly.
 Export artboards of different sizes and Quest automatically creates responsive pages.
 Using Quest AI’s no-code editor, you can add timeline-based actions, videos, music and animations to build rich and interactive experiences without writing any code.
 Build multi-page web sites, landing pages, demo modules, etc.  Add custom fonts, input fields, button components, custom methods or libraries easily.
 One-click build delivers responsive experience across all devices.
 Analytics and CDN hosting are built-in - so your experience is ready for your audience instantly.
 - [QuickColor](https://github.com/colesperks/quickcolor), by Cole Perkins: Sketch plugin that lets you quickly apply colors from the color palette to selected elements- 🎨
 - [QuickTextOverride](https://github.com/dbilyk/QuickTextOverride), by Dmitri Bilyk: Use a key command to target the first text override of a symbol.
-- [Quopi](https://github.com/LukeFinch/Quopi), by Luke Finch: Fetches copy from the comments on your Abstract branch
 - [Random Sizing](https://github.com/longzheng/sketch-randomsize), by Long Zheng: Sketch plugin to randomly resize selected elements.
 - [Randomcolors](https://github.com/avadhbsd/randomcolors), by Avadh: Sketch App Plugin For Applying Random Colors To A Selection Of Objects.
 - [Remove All Guides](https://github.com/ichik/removeallguides), by Vadim Mikhnov: Removes all the guides from selected artboards.